WinnyTroy/Django-Notes/restful-is-about?.md

 			wsgiref==0.1.2
 			djangorestframework

-First off start your project, """django-admin.py startproject Marine """ Here's how your structire should look:
+First off start your project,  **django-admin.py startproject Marine** Here's how your structire should look:
 			projectFolder/
   					Myenv/